sylviahipp/KukulaHipp/README.md

 - `KukulaHipp_FinalProject.Rmd`: Markdown file used to create the final report.
 This script includes all data wrangling, exploration, and analysis that are part of our final report.
     * Authors: S. Hipp and K. Kukula
 - All scripts in the folder `~/Analysis` were used to perform the data wranging and analysis of the different components of our final report.
+Snippets from these scripts ended up in our final report markdown file.
     * `/Chinook_Diet.Rmd` (Author: K. Kukula) analyzes Chinook Salmon diets
     * `/Coho_Diet.Rmd` (Author: K. Kukula) analyzes Coho Salmon diets
     * `/Discharge_GageHeight.Rmd` (Author: S. Hipp) explores discharge and gage height data available from USGS and performs initial time series analysis of the data